stevenjlho/leetcode/solutions/45. Jump Game II/README.md

     // Update maxReach to be the farthest we can reach from the current position. maxReach = Math.max(maxReach, i + nums[i]);

-    // If we've reached the end of the current jump range... if (i == currentEnd) {
+    // If the current position is the end of the current jump range if (i === currentEnd) {
-      jumps++; // Make a jump.
+      // Increment the jump counter and update the current jump range end to the maximum reach jumps++;
-      currentEnd = maxReach; // Update the currentEnd to the new farthest reachable position.
+      currentEnd = maxReach;
     }
   }

-  return jumps; // Return the minimum number of jumps required to reach the end of the array.
+  // Return the total number of jumps needed to reach the end of the array return jumps;
 };
 ```